-The most important cause of the nearly-universal flatlining of tax revenues beginning around 1990 may be financial globalization — the growing ability of firms and individuals to move their money from their home country to one with lower taxes.
+Financial globalization — the growing ability of firms and individuals to move their money from their home country to one with lower taxes — is likely the most important cause of the nearly-universal flatlining of tax revenues beginning around 1990.
 This significantly increases the possibility of gradual or rapid capital flight.
 In response, nearly all rich countries have reduced income tax rates (see below), though most have offset this by also reducing tax deductions and loopholes (“broadening the tax base”).7

 TAXES’ EFFECT ON THE DISTRIBUTION OF INCOME

 It’s helpful to think about the distribution of income in two stages.
 One is the distribution of wages and other sources of “market” income.
 The other is government redistribution.
 Taxes can play a role in both.

 Taxes can contribute to income redistribution in two ways.
 The first is direct: if the tax system is progressive, the posttax distribution of income will be less unequal than the pretax distribution.
 The second is indirect: tax revenues provide the funds for government transfers, and those transfers may reduce income inequality.

 Let’s begin with taxes’ direct redistributive effect.
 If households with high pretax incomes pay a larger share of their income in taxes than do those with low incomes, we call the tax system “progressive.”
 If the rich and poor pay a similar share of their incomes, the tax system is termed “proportional.”
 If the poor pay a larger share than the rich, the tax system is “regressive.”